tannerrj/linux-disk-space-tracker/README.md

 ## Workflow Summary

+This Bash script performs the following tasks:

+ 1. It defines the path to a CSV file named `disk_space.csv.`
+ 2. It gets the current date and time and stores them in the variables `current_date` and `current_time`.
+ 3. It calculates the amount of disk space used in bytes by running the `df` command and extracting the `used` column value for the root directory (/).
+The result is stored in the `disk_space_used` variable.
-This script first checks if the HTML file (`disk_space_report.html`) exists.
-If it doesn't exist, it creates a basic HTML structure with a table to store the data.
-It then gets the current date and runs the `df` command to check the disk space used in bytes.
-Finally, it appends this information to the HTML table and saves it to the HTML file.
+ 4. It checks if the CSV file (`disk_space.csv`) exists.
+If it does not exist, it creates the file and adds a header line with the column names: `date,` `time,` and `used_disk_space_bytes.`

-Each time you run the script, it will add a new row to the HTML table with the current date, the command executed, and the disk space used in bytes.
-This way, you can continuously monitor disk space usage and keep a historical record in the HTML file.
+ 5. It appends the current date, time, and the calculated disk space usage to the CSV file, creating a new row with this data.
+ 6. It logs verbose output to a local `logging.txt` file, including the start time, collected disk space information, and the script's finish time.
+ 7. Finally, it prints a message to the console indicating that disk space information has been collected and logged to the `disk_space.csv` file.

+Overall, this script is designed to collect disk space usage information for the root directory, store it in a CSV file, and create a log file with detailed information about the process.
+It provides a basic form of system monitoring and record-keeping for disk space usage.

 ## Guidelines

-### Description: Questions to Consider**
+### Description: Questions to Consider

  * What is the app for?
    * Anyone looking to track and log disk space utilization over time due to system updates, software installations, regular use, and/or data hoarding.